 Any legal fees and costs will be deferred until you receive your insurance check.

-Call 304-594-1800 to speak with an attorney today, because if you wait, it may be too late and important evidence may be lost forever.
+Call 304-594-1800 to speak with a wrongful death lawyer today because if you wait, it may be too late and important evidence may be lost forever.

 Morgantown, West Virginia Wrongful Death Attorneys

 Robinette Legal Group PLLC is based in Morgantown, but we handle cases throughout the state of West Virginia.
 Our firm handles a carefully selected, small number of cases.

 We pride ourselves in giving great personal attention to each of our clients, treating them as we would friends.